varemenos/verepo/README.md

 		2. Then use grunt bump to update the project verion with the following command: `grunt bump:patch` or `grunt bump:minor` or `grunt bump:major`
 	6. Do a Pull-Request

+## About prefix mixins

+From v0.0.3 and onwards prefixes will be removed.
+Please Autoprefixer instead!

 ## License

 	The MIT License (MIT)